 Some Information on Montana sex crimes

-My reaction was different.
-As a serious students who had just finished her Criminal Law #101 final exam, I blurted out, “Under Montana Code Annotated, section 45, you just committed an assault.
+My reaction can probably only be explained by what years of law school, especially final exams, do to you.
+Having just spent hours, studying for my Criminal Law #101 final exam, I blurted out, “Under Montana Code Annotated, section 45, you just committed an assault.
 You are threatening bodily injury.“

-That stopped the guy in his tracks, snapping him out of his anger and into his own lawyer mode.
+That comment stopped the guy in his tracks, snapping him out of his anger and into his own lawyer mode.
 He immediately backed up, mumbling, ”No it’s not an assault.
 I said, I ‘would’ break his jaw.
 I didn’t say, I will…” And off he went.
-I never found out if he was a real lawyer or a jail-house one.
+I never found out if he was a real lawyer.
+It was a strange experience.

 Three Rivers Defense provides rape prevention training.
 See Self Defense and Personal Safety.
 95 percent of self-defense is prevention – risk awareness, risk reduction, risk recognition, and risk avoidance.
 Only five percent (or whatever other small percentage you want to use for illustrative purposes) are physical self-defense.